 The transformer consists of a 75Ω coax section in series with a 50Ω section, each about 1⁄12-wavelength long.
-At 98 MHz the section length for solid-dielectric coax with a velocity factor of 66% is 6½″.
-For foam dielectric at 83%, it is 8⅛″.
+At 98 MHz the section length for solid-dielectric coax with a velocity factor of 0.66 is 6½″.
+For foam dielectric at 0.83, it is 8⅛″.
 For best accuracy, obtain the manufacturer's specified velocity factor for your cable.
-Then use the twelfth-wave transformer calculator in this set of transmission line utilities to find the section lengths and to analyze performance over the FM band.
+Then use the twelfth-wave transformer calculator to find the section lengths and to analyze performance over the FM band.

 To splice the sections, cut the cable jackets back ¼″, strip the dielectric ⅛″, overlap the center conductors, and solder them.
 Place a ⅛″ piece of slit dielectric over the joint, put a dab of superglue in the slit, overlap the shields, and solder them.
 Cover the splice with heat-shrink tubing.